Peggy's Baking Corner

 Baptismal/Christening Cake

 With lots of June brides, there are lots of babies.
-My new neighbor inspired this cake.
+I made this for my friends.
 This cake will be very easy to make and to decorate.
 My thought here is that friends and family members that plan baby occasions are also usually very busy people.

 Dogwood Cake

-Working with gumpaste scares many people, but it can be as simple or as hard as you want it to be.
-I find it to be very addictive.
-I’ve started teaching the Dogwood because it is a very simple flower to make and quite impressive to look at.
+Working with gum paste scares many people, but it can be as simple or as hard as you want it to be.
+I have started teaching the Dogwood because it is a very simple flower to make and quite impressive to look at.

 Father's Day Tie Cake